 Practicing any ritual without the true knowledge of its meaning can be dangerous.
 If someone else creates the ritual, you don’t know the original intent and purpose.
 Therefore, we do not recommend practicing institutionalized rituals.
 You’ll find they hinder the effectiveness of your own rituals.

 Here’s the problem.
 All Western religions use ritual and symbolism developed by other cultures.
-They infuse them with superficial meaning, but don’t really understand real essence behind them.
+They infuse them with superficial meaning but don’t understand the real essence behind them.
 That’s why it’s important to avoid situations where these are in use.

 Stand up to the cultural narrative, which depends upon the acceptance of cultural mythology.
 Otherwise, you substitute compliance and community for independence and personal success.